dojo/docs/quickstart/Animation.rst

 		dojo.fadeIn({ node: "bar" })
 	]).play();

-All of the same patterns apply to chain as to other dojo._Animation instances.
+All of the same patterns apply to chain as to other animation instances.
 A good article covering `advanced usage of combine and chain <http://dojocampus.org/content/2008/04/11/staggering-animations/>`_ is available at DojoCampus.

 combine and chain accept an Array, and will work on a one-element array.
 This is interesting because you can manually create animations, pushing each into the array, and chain or combine the resulting set of animations.
 This is useful when you need to conditionally exclude some Animations from being created: